Surviving after university – engineering graduates 2019

 Download our 2019 graduate talent report

-Okay, so you can’t skip work like your 9am lectures.
-But you can become an expert in your chosen industry and software whilst contributing towards a fourth industrial revolution and earning some money along the way.
+Okay, so you can’t skip work like your 9am lectures, but you can become an expert in your chosen industry and software whilst contributing towards a global shift towards digitalisation (and earn some pretty good money along the way)!